ankane/the-ultimate-guide-to-ruby-timeouts/README.md

 response = Typhoeus.get(url, connecttimeout: 1, timeout: 1)
 ```

 No exception is raised.
-Check for a timeout with:
+Check for a timeout with

 ```ruby
 response.timed_out?